GSA/digitalgov.gov/content/events/2018/06/2018-06-08-funding-future-technology-modernization-fund-proposal-workshop.md

 - Agenda setting and expectations
 - Technology Modernization Fund discussion
     - Elizabeth Cain and Emma Perron, TMF PMO
-- Breakout sessions to develop proposals
+- Breakout sessions to develop proposals and partnership expo
 - Questions and Answers
-- Breakout sessions to develop proposals
+- Breakout sessions to develop proposals and partnership expo
 - Next steps

 ### Who Should Attend